WELLINGTON SCHOOL – Columbus, OH

 The Ohio State University

-The director of the The Wilson Collegiate Tennis Camp is Ohio State coach, David Schilling.
-Schilling is in his 18th year at OSU and during this time the program has achieved unparalleled success, including a 2014 ITA National Indoor Championship and the 2009 NCAA National Championship l Team Runner-up.
+David Schilling is in his 20th year at OSU and during this time the program has achieved unparalleled success, including a 2019 & 2014 ITA National Indoor Championship and the 2009 NCAA National Championship l Team Runner-up.

 During his collegiate coaching career, Schilling has helped develop 8 National Champions, 33 All-Americans, 59 NCAA national qualifiers and 74 All-Conference Selections.
 He has Kenyon College’s all-time winningest coach during his time there and has won conference championships at every school he has coached.